trans-travel/trans-travel/us/ar.md

  * Arkansas non-discrimination law does not include LGBT people
  * Arkansas has banned local subdivisions from establishing inclusive non-discrimination laws.
- * If HB1468 is signed by the Governor, public school (K12 and higher education) employees will not be able to be disciplined for deadnaming or misgendering intentionally.
+ * Public school (K12 and higher education) employees are not be able to be disciplined for deadnaming or misgendering intentionally.

 ## Public Accommodations